Friday, March 30, 2018

 Sounds good Effort!
 See you then!

-Effort hopped off the stool, grabbed his cards and skipped out the door for home.
+Effort hopped off the stool, grabbed his cards and milk and skipped out the door for home.

 A couple blocks later, head down studying the stats on the backs of his cards, Effort heard a "pssst" from the bushes next to the sidewalk.
 Startled and curious, Effort leaned in and said "Hello?"